 We welcome comments from Circle members on the papers presented in Lodge.
 For those unable to attend QC Lodge meetings on a regular basis, we also welcome contributions to the ‘Notes & Queries’ section of AQC and book reviews.
 These should be 1,000-1,500 words in length.
 Submissions should be sent via email to email@example.com.

-Quatuor Coronati encourages Correspondence Circle members and members of other research lodges to apply to present papers to the Lodge for inclusion in AQC.
-These should be original and not have been printed elsewhere, although they may have been delivered as an unpublished lecture.
+Quatuor Coronati encourages CC members and members of other research lodges to apply to present papers for inclusion in AQC.
+They should be original and not have been printed elsewhere, although they may have been delivered as an unpublished lecture.
 If accepted, the paper may be presented by the author in Lodge and a longer, annotated version published in AQC.
 The long form paper is circulated before the lecture and is the basis for subsequent comment and discussion.
 In this the Lodge remains true to its original aim of presenting substantiated historical arguments.
 Details on how to submit papers to QC are available here.

 Full Membership of the Lodge

 Our By-Laws restrict the Lodge to 40 full members.
 To become a full member you would normally be expected to have delivered a paper to the Lodge.
 Membership of the Lodge marks those who have a recognised track record in publication and a reputation for rigorous research; many are experienced, long-standing members of other research Lodges.
-Members of QC take responsibility for running the Lodge and the Correspondence Circle, prepare and edit the Transactions and other QC publications, and arrange conferences and symposia.
+Members of QC manage the Correspondence Circle, prepare and edit the Transactions and other QC publications, and arrange symposia and conferences.

 Join or Renew your Membership of Q.C.C.C.Join or renew